0xanmol/my-lz-oapp/learningmaterial.md

 #### "How does exactly-once delivery work?"
 > "DVNs independently verify block headers and merkle proofs.
 The executor waits for the required DVN threshold before delivery.
 The endpoint tracks message nonces to prevent replays.
 This eliminates double-spend risks while maintaining decentralization."

+#### "Are MessageLibs upgradeable?"
+(CRITICAL CORRECTION)
+> "No!
+This is a common misconception.
+MessageLibs like ULN302 are immutable once deployed.
+LayerZero deploys new MessageLib versions as separate contracts (e.g., ULN302 → ULN303).
+OApps can choose to migrate to newer versions, but old MessageLibs continue working forever.
+This design ensures no single point of failure and gives developers control over their infrastructure."

 ### Live Demo Flow (Practice This)